-Increasing numbers of people are victims of imposters who use fake online personas to trick people into intimate relationships and attempt to blackmail them by releasing private photos or conversations.
-These perpetrators are commonly known as ‘catfish’ imposters or ‘sextortion’ criminals.
+Increasing numbers of people are victims of imposters who use fake personas to trick people into intimate relationships and attempt to blackmail them by releasing private photos or conversations.
+These perpetrators are commonly known as ‘catfish’ imposters or ‘sextortion’ criminals and are frequently at the center of online dating investigations.
 They have succeeded in such efforts against a range of people, including sophisticated and prominent persons.

-If you suspect or know that a person is fabricating their identity or background on dating sites or social media, our investigators can help victims protect themselves from the substantial risks posed by online predators.
-Our investigators can turn the table against these imposters by offering the following services to protect yourself:
+If you suspect or know that a person is fabricating their identity or background on dating sites or social media, our investigators can help catfish victims protect themselves from the substantial risks posed by online predators.
+Our catfish private investigators can turn the table against these imposters by offering the following services:

 Contact Beau Dietl & Associates today by phone or email to speak with a catfish private investigator.